Data submission¶

 Submit all files for your analysis together (ie. multiple samples) to speed up processing time and perform cross-sample analyses.

-For BaseSpace users, we have an integration to retrieve data directly from BaseSpace.
+For BaseSpace users, BugSeq has an integration to retrieve data directly from BaseSpace.
 This is significantly easier, faster and less error-prone.

-Once it is set up, your projects will appear in BugSeq.
+Once it’s set up, your projects will appear in BugSeq.
 When you click on a BaseSpace project, you will see the samples in the project and have the ability to add them to an analysis:

 We require your BaseSpace API key to link BugSeq with BaseSpace.
-API keys are stored securely and encrypted within the BugSeq infrastructure, and are not accessible to anyone.
+API keys are stored securely and encrypted within the BugSeq infrastructure, and aren’t accessible to anyone.

 To get onboarded to our BaseSpace integration: